-Now that we are officially into the fall season, there are just a few more weekends to enjoy making meals on our outdoor gas grill.
+Now that we are officially into the fall season, there are just a few more weekends to enjoy making meals on our gas grill.
 It is also that time of year when there is an abundance of butternut squash.
 I have never tried grilling squash, until now.
-Let me tell ya… it may not look like much, but this turned out amazing!

-I placed the butternut squash onto the grate of our grill that was preheated to a temp of 400 degrees.
-I let the squash cook, (flipping it and moving it around) for approximately every 5 – 8 minutes.
-The total cooking time: 30 minutes.
+We preheated the grill to a temp of 400 degrees and placed the squash right onto the grates.
+We allowed the squash to cook on one side for approximately 15 minutes then flipped it over.
+The total cooking time was right around 30 minutes.
 (If you cut your squash thinner it will obviously take less cooking time.)

 Side Note: Try smoking butternut squash on a smoker grill sometime!

 Where you go from here with your grilled butternut squash is totally your decision.
 It’s fantastic simply grilled (and a whole lot healthier) or, you can doctor it up like I did and make it outstanding!

 Here is how I topped mine:

 - crumbled gluten free bacon

 - a sprinkle of cinnamon

 - a dash of pink Himalayan sea salt

 Now you can make a meal with just this dish, or you can serve it as a side dish.
 Either way, it is truly delicious!